wftutorials/aspnetmvctutorial/README.md

 ## Displaying a different view

 Lets display a different view.
-First we create our different view.
+First we create our different view layout file.
-We call our view `AnotherView.cshtml` now in our `HomeController.cs` we want to display this view when we in our `helloworld` route.
+We call our view `AnotherView.cshtml` now in our `HomeController.cs` we want to display this view when we go to our `helloworld` route.
 Lets see how we can do this.

 ```c#
 public IActionResult HelloWorld()